Features define the data that you want to compute and store. Your features are defined as Python classes that look like dataclasses. For example:

 Whether this resolver is bound by CPU or I/O. Chalk uses the resource hint to optimize resolver execution.

-and return a DataFrame
+(for has-many and DataFrame

 A ResolverProtocol